SouravInsights/callstack-rn-book/docs/rn-decision-checklist.md

 - Are we seeing actual performance symptoms (dropped frames, UI flicker, FPS drops)?
 - Have we measured before/after when applying memoization techniques?

+## Before Profiling
+- Are we profiling in production mode (not dev/debuggable)?
+- Are we profiling on affected devices (lower-end or most common)?
+- Are we combining JS and native profiling for complete picture?

 ## TextInput Decision
 - Do we need to validate, mask, or modify user input as they type?
   - **Yes**: Use controlled `TextInput` (`value` prop)